Trump’s bravado tested as legal woes overlap with campaign

 “What do you expect his reaction was?”
 Trump’s lawyer Todd Blanche said outside the courthouse immediately following the appearance.
 “He’s frustrated, he’s upset.
 But I’ll tell you what: He’s motivated.
 And it’s not going to stop him.
 It’s not going to slow him down.”

 During the hearing, Trump was subdued.
 He spent the proceeding mostly listening and spoke just 10 words in total, including “Not guilty,” “Yes,” “Thank you,” and “I do.”
 At one point, after a discussion about whether one of his lawyers might have a conflict of interest, Trump was told by the judge he had the right to conflict-free representation and was asked if he understood.
-Trump’s response was so faint that the judge gestured to his hear, signaling he hadn’t heard the answer.
+Trump’s response was so faint that the judge gestured to his ear, signaling he hadn’t heard the answer.
 “Yes,” Trump then offered.

 Before the proceeding, Trump declined to speak to assembled reporters, as had been expected.